Breast Reconstruction After Mastectomy

 - Will not last a lifetime; the longer a woman has implants, the more likely she is to have complications and to need to have her implants removed or replaced

-- Silicone implants may provide a more natural-looking breast shape than saline
+- Silicone implants may provide a more natural-feeling breast than saline implants

 - The Food and Drug Administration (FDA) recommends that women with silicone implants undergo periodic MRI screenings to detect possible “silent” rupture of the implants

 More information about implants can be found on FDA’s Breast Implants page.